markNZed/TaskFlow/shared/README.md

 # Shared

+# Config

+The `config.mjs` file is shared by Task hub and Task Processors (loaded into their local config.mjs).
+This should actually load the variables from a JSON file.
+It provides:
+* appLabel
+* appName
+* appAbbrev
+* REDIS_URL
+* MONGO_URL
+* EMPTYDBS - when true then all DBs are emptied on restart

 # Task Definition Schema

 The schema is defined in JSON and [Quicktype](https://quicktype.io) is used to generate validation code.